Prima televize: History

 The broadcaster also began to expand its coverage and ended its relationship with some local channels, allowing Prima to expand using its own infrastructure, still with the obligation to broadcast some regional programmes.
 In 2001, Prima launched a broadcast from Klínovec, thus increasing its coverage to 72.3% of the country and setting its first records in viewership.
 New programming would help Prima to become a factor in the ratings, and, by 2003, FTV Prima's broadcasting license was extended until 2018.

 In 2005, Prima became the first broadcaster in Czech Republic to offer a reality show, an adaptation of the successful Hungarian format Való Világ, under the name Vy Volení.
-The show marked the first Czech-Slovakian collaboration between Prima and TV JOJ, which, at the time, was beefing up its programming concept after distancing from its former owner (and Prima's competitor) Nova.
+The show marked the first Czech-Slovak collaboration between Prima and TV JOJ, which, at the time, was beefing up its programming concept after distancing from its former owner (and Prima's competitor) Nova.
 To launch the show, Prima made a headstart and launched the show one week before Nova's adaptation of Big Brother.
 This strategy would work for Prima as it would reach 2,2 million viewers on the final episode of its first season; in contrast, Nova's Big Brother was promptly canceled after just one season.

-The success of Vy Volení helped the channel to establish itself as a competitor to Nova and the public Česka televíze channels, and also a target for acquisition.
-In 2005, Swedish group Modern Times Group bought a majority 50% shareholding in the broadcaster, and helped Prima to diversify and improve its programming.
+The success of Vy Volení helped the channel to establish itself as a competitor to Nova and the public Czech Television channels, and also a target for acquisition.
+In 2005, Modern Times Group bought a majority 50% shareholding in the broadcaster, and helped Prima to diversify and improve its programming.
 It began acquiring more recent American TV shows, like Grey's Anatomy, Desperate Housewives, Bones, Heroes, The Closer, Medium, Criminal Minds, Monk, and acquired exclusive rights to UEFA Euro 2008.
-The channel also got new graphics in 2007, with a new 3D logo designed by French agency Dream On, which is still used to date.
+The channel also got new graphics in 2007, with a new 3D logo designed by Dream On, which is still used to date.

 By 2009, Prima launched its first ever thematic channel, Prima Cool, aimed at a young male target audience, with a heavy level of acquired TV series and shows, like The Big Bang Theory, The Simpsons or Top Gear.
 Two years later, Prima launched Prima Love, aimed at a female audience.
-It also continued its collaboration with Slovakia's TV JOJ and launched a joint Czech-Slovakian version of the Got Talent franchise.
+It also continued its collaboration with Slovakia's TV JOJ and launched a joint Czech-Slovak version of the Got Talent franchise.

 On October 31, 2011, FTV Prima CEO Marek Singer announced the cancellation of the licence of the main Prima channel, valid until 2018, and plans to replace it with a new one.
 The reason of the cancellation was to drop its obligations to broadcast regional programming, which had caused them problems in recent years.
 On January 1, 2012, Prima switched to a new licence and was renamed as Prima family, being named as such as Prima was widely considered by Czechs as a family-oriented television service.
 The newly licensed channel took over the frequency at 4:47am and was launched at 6am with a special New Year's Day presentation of Finding Nemo.